The Bankrate promise

 - Debt-to-income ratio: This ratio compares your monthly debt payments to your monthly income.
 Lenders use it to determine how much you can afford to borrow.

-- Collateral: If you need to borrow a large amount, lenders may ask you to provide collateral.
+- Loan amount: If you need to borrow a large sum, lenders may ask for collateral to approve you for the loan.